 - 2.2.2.13 A. Section 12-6-14(B) NMSA requires that the State Auditor or personnel of his Office designated by him examine all audit reports of agencies made pursuant to contract.
 All audits under the contracts approved by the State Auditor are subject to review.
 The Office will review all reports submitted by the IPA to determine if the reports are presented in accordance with the requirements of this rule and applicable auditing, accounting and financial reporting standards.
 The Office will review all audit reports submitted by the report due date before reviewing reports that are submitted after the report due date. - 2.2.2.13 B. Released audit reports are subject to a comprehensive report and audit documentation review by the State Auditor.
-The IPA's audit documentation must be assembled in one complete file or one complete set of files in one location, whether the documentation is hardcopy or electronic, pursuant to SAS AU Section 339.27.
+The IPA's audit documentation must be assembled in one complete file or one complete set of files in one location, whether the documentation is hardcopy or electronic, pursuant to AU-C 230.16.
 The documentation must be either all hardcopy or all electronic.
-Reviews of audit documentation maintained by the audit firm may include the review of: - (1) Continuing professional education (CPE) for compliance with GAGAS requirements; - (2) The independence safeguards for nonaudit services for compliance with GAGAS requirements; - (3) Working papers to determine compliance with governmental auditing, accounting and financial reporting standards issued by GASB, AICPA, GAO, and OMB Circular A-133, and the requirements of this Rule; and - (4) Documentation of any additional audit procedures performed after the date of the Independent Auditor's Report as required by SAS 103 Paragraphs 23 through 26. - 2.2.2.13 C. If during the course of its review of an audit report or the related audit documentation, the Office finds significant deficiencies that warrant a determination that the audit was not made in a competent manner in accordance with the provisions of the contract and applicable standards, or requirements of this Rule, any or all of the following action(s) may be taken: - (1) As instructed by the Office, the IPA may be required to correct the deficiencies and if necessary the working papers, and reissue the audit report to the agency, and any others receiving copies; - (2) The IPA's future audit engagements may be restricted to a limited number, and if the auditor is in the middle of any multiple year proposals, those audits will take precedent over audits that are not;

-- (3) The IPA may be required to submit working papers along with the audit report to the State Auditor for review by the Office, prior to the release of future audit reports, for some or all audit contracts; - (4) The IPA may be denied the issuance of future audit contracts; or - (5) The IPA may be referred to the New Mexico Public Accountancy Board for possible licensure action.
+Office reviews of audit and AUP working papers include the review of firm documentation of: - (1) Continuing professional education (CPE) for compliance with GAGAS requirements; - (2) The independence safeguards for nonaudit services for compliance with GAGAS requirements; - (3) Working papers to determine compliance with governmental auditing, accounting and financial reporting standards issued by GASB, AICPA, GAO, and OMB Circular A-133, and the requirements of this Rule; and - (4) Documentation of any additional audit procedures performed after the date of the Independent Auditor's Report as required by AU-C 203.14. - 2.2.2.13 C. If during the course of its review of an audit report or the related audit documentation, the Office finds significant deficiencies that warrant a determination that the audit was not made in a competent manner in accordance with the provisions of the contract and applicable standards, or requirements of this Rule, any or all of the following action(s) may be taken: - (1) As instructed by the Office, the IPA may be required to correct the deficiencies and if necessary the working papers, and reissue the audit report to the agency, and any others receiving copies; - (2) The IPA may be required to submit working papers along with the audit report to the State Auditor for review by the Office, prior to the release of future audit reports, for some or all audit contracts; or - (3) The IPA may be referred to the New Mexico Public Accountancy Board for possible licensure action.

-2.2.2.13 D. Results of Reviews:
+2.2.2.13 D. Results of Work Paper Reviews: